 But unlike the thief on the cross we are not moments away from death (Hopefully!) so that leaves us with this verse.
 “Work while it is yet day, for the night is coming when men will work no more!”

 Do you want to hear it from Luther?
 “For all which it is my duty to thank and praise, serve and obey Him.
 This is most certainly true!”
 Amen!

-Note from the Peace Doctor: If you're interested in peace for yourself, be sure to drop by our home page before leaving us.
-The Internet without a doubt is plentiful with information about every kind of field.
-The foregoing is an article we hope will be interesting for peace lovers and those who like to read peace news.
+Note from the Peace Doctor: If you're looking for peace for yourself, we hope you will visit our home page before leaving our site.
+The Internet without a doubt is loaded with information concerning every conceivable field.
+The foregoing is a post we thought might be helpful for peace seekers and those who like to read peace stories.